Desigital/.github/README.md

 ## Disclaimer

-This project is for internal commerical use.
+This project is for internal commercial use only.
 Please respect the terms outlined in the license above.

 Desigital Ltd\
 Registered in England & Wales, no. 14702243.\